Scaling Guidance

 ncu.consumed

-– how many NCUs the current workload is using.- If this is much lower than the requested capacity consider scaling in to reduce costs.
-If this is close to, or above, the requested capacity consider scaling out, otherwise requests may fail or take longer than expected.
+– how many NCUs the current workload is using.- If this is under 60% of the provisioned capacity, consider scaling in to reduce costs.
+If this is over 70% of the provisioned capacity, consider scaling out; otherwise, requests may fail or take longer than expected.
+Alternatively, enable autoscaling, so your deployment can automatically scale based on the consumed and provisioned capacity.

 - This value may burst higher than